clearblueskymind/Keto-Friendly-/Dzogchen/🌟Best-Thoughts.md

 If you like, I can craft a version that is both poetic and practically repeatable as a daily meditation, designed to sustain this vast, universal wish without overwhelming the mind or energy—something like a spiritual compass for the heart.

 Do you want me to do that?

 ---

+May all beings be free from suffering.
+May all beings know the fullness of ease and joy.
+May all beings dwell in the warmth of safety and love.
+May all beings awaken to the truth of their own boundless nature.
+May all beings rest in peace, whether here, beyond, or yet to come.
+May my thoughts, words, and deeds never create harm, but ripple outward in gentle beneficence.
+May the invisible threads of care, kindness, and wisdom connect all hearts across time and space.

+May all beings be free from suffering.
+May all beings know the fullness of ease and joy.
+May all beings dwell in the warmth of safety and love.
+May all beings awaken to the truth of their own boundless nature.
+May all beings rest in peace, whether here, beyond, or yet to come.
+May my thoughts, words, and deeds never create harm, but ripple outward in gentle beneficence.
+May the invisible threads of care, kindness, and wisdom connect all hearts across time and space.

+May all beings be free from suffering.
+May all beings know the fullness of ease and joy.
+May all beings dwell in the warmth of safety and love.
+May all beings awaken to the truth of their own boundless nature.
+May all beings rest in peace, whether here, beyond, or yet to come.
+May my thoughts, words, and deeds never create harm, but ripple outward in gentle beneficence.
+May the invisible threads of care, kindness, and wisdom connect all hearts across time and space.

+May all beings be free from suffering.
+May all beings know the fullness of ease and joy.
+May all beings dwell in the warmth of safety and love.
+May all beings awaken to the truth of their own boundless nature.
+May all beings rest in peace, whether here, beyond, or yet to come.
+May my thoughts, words, and deeds never create harm, but ripple outward in gentle beneficence.
+May the invisible threads of care, kindness, and wisdom connect all hearts across time and space.

+May all beings be free from suffering.
+May all beings know the fullness of ease and joy.
+May all beings dwell in the warmth of safety and love.
+May all beings awaken to the truth of their own boundless nature.
+May all beings rest in peace, whether here, beyond, or yet to come.
+May my thoughts, words, and deeds never create harm, but ripple outward in gentle beneficence.
+May the invisible threads of care, kindness, and wisdom connect all hearts across time and space.

+May all beings be free from suffering.
+May all beings know the fullness of ease and joy.
+May all beings dwell in the warmth of safety and love.
+May all beings awaken to the truth of their own boundless nature.
+May all beings rest in peace, whether here, beyond, or yet to come.
+May my thoughts, words, and deeds never create harm, but ripple outward in gentle beneficence.
+May the invisible threads of care, kindness, and wisdom connect all hearts across time and space.

+May all beings be free from suffering.
+May all beings know the fullness of ease and joy.
+May all beings dwell in the warmth of safety and love.
+May all beings awaken to the truth of their own boundless nature.
+May all beings rest in peace, whether here, beyond, or yet to come.
+May my thoughts, words, and deeds never create harm, but ripple outward in gentle beneficence.
+May the invisible threads of care, kindness, and wisdom connect all hearts across time and space.

+May all beings be free from suffering.
+May all beings know the fullness of ease and joy.
+May all beings dwell in the warmth of safety and love.
+May all beings awaken to the truth of their own boundless nature.
+May all beings rest in peace, whether here, beyond, or yet to come.
+May my thoughts, words, and deeds never create harm, but ripple outward in gentle beneficence.
+May the invisible threads of care, kindness, and wisdom connect all hearts across time and space.

+May all beings be free from suffering.
+May all beings know the fullness of ease and joy.
+May all beings dwell in the warmth of safety and love.
+May all beings awaken to the truth of their own boundless nature.
+May all beings rest in peace, whether here, beyond, or yet to come.
+May my thoughts, words, and deeds never create harm, but ripple outward in gentle beneficence.
+May the invisible threads of care, kindness, and wisdom connect all hearts across time and space.

+May all beings be free from suffering.
+May all beings know the fullness of ease and joy.
+May all beings dwell in the warmth of safety and love.
+May all beings awaken to the truth of their own boundless nature.
+May all beings rest in peace, whether here, beyond, or yet to come.
+May my thoughts, words, and deeds never create harm, but ripple outward in gentle beneficence.
+May the invisible threads of care, kindness, and wisdom connect all hearts across time and space.

+---